ibm-cloud-docs/codeengine/batch-tutorial.md

 * To view details for a specific job run, click the **Job runs** tab, and click the name of the job run that you want to work with.

-If any of the instances of your job failed to run, you can take the following actions.
+If any of the instances of your job failed to run, you can take the following actions:

-1. Click **Rerun failed indices** to run the job again for indices that failed.
+1. Click **Rerun failed indexes** to run the job again for indices that failed.
 From the Submit job pane, review and optionally change the configuration values, including **Array indices**.
-The Array indices field automatically lists the indices of the failed job run instances.
+The Array indexes field automatically lists the indices of the failed job run instances.

 2. Click **Submit job** to submit the job for the failed indices.

 You can view job logs after you add logging capabilities.
 For more information, see [viewing job logs from the console](/docs/codeengine?topic=codeengine-logging&interface=ui#view-appjobfunctionlogs-ui).
 {: tip}

 ## Updating a job